PTSD: National Center for PTSD

 If you have the symptoms of PTSD, you may try to deal with problems in ways that cause more harm than good.
 This is called negative coping.
 Negative coping means you use quick fixes that may make a situation worse in the long run.

-Veterans who served in Afghanistan, or other conflicts, and are experiencing strong emotions related to the U.S withdrawal from the country may benefit from these tips on how to cope and manage distress.
+Veterans who served in conflicts and are experiencing strong emotions related to Ukraine may benefit from these tips on how to cope and manage distress.

 Other Self-Help Strategies